Illegal Entry into the U.S.: Can You Be Deported?

 Shawn Sedaghat, Esq.

-If you or someone you know entered the United States illegally, you might wonder whether deportation is inevitable.
+If you or someone you know entered the United States illegally, Deportation is not automatic, but illegal entry can place someone at risk of removal proceedings.
 Immigration law can seem complicated, but it’s important to understand that entering the U.S. without permission does carry risks, including deportation and removal.
 This article will cover everything you need to know about deportation for illegal entry, the deportation process, and what options might be available to those who face removal.

 What Happens if You Enter the U.S. Illegally?